 - Lay jar on its side to allow grains to spread and distribute

-- Allow grains to sprout 1 cm tails approx. 2-3 days.
-DO NOT rinse during germination period.
+- Allow grains to sprout 1 cm tails approx. 2 days.
+DO NOT rinse during the germination period.

-When sprouted tails reach 1 cm, add 3-liters of bottled water, cover with cheesecloth, secure with rubber band, and place on kitchen counter for 2-3 more days.
+When sprouted tails reach 1 cm, add 3-liters of bottled water, cover with cheesecloth, secure with a rubber band, and place on the kitchen counter for 2 more days.
 DO NOT RINSE.
-NOTE: During fermentation, the water should have a light lemony smell.
-If however, it develops a putrid smell, discard it, sterilize the jar and try again.
-Sometimes in very hot or humid climate the active yeast bacteria may develop sooner than 2-3 days, which is why it is a good practice to smell and taste the water during fermentation to become acquainted with the changes that occur.
+NOTE: During fermentation, the water should have a slight lemony smell.
+If, however, it develops a putrid smell discard it, then sterilize the jar and try again.
+Sometimes in a very hot or humid climate, the active yeast bacteria may grow sooner than 2 days.

-- By now a yeasty foam will have bloomed on top the water.
+- By now, a yeasty foam will have bloomed on top of the water.

-- Strain fermented water into bowl and discard sprouts.
+- Strain fermented water into a bowl and discard sprouts.

-- Stir water and transfer to gallon bottle and refrigerate.
+- Transfer to a gallon bottle and refrigerate.

 - Will keep refrigerated for several weeks.